IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image35.png" style="width:6.26806in;height:3.23611in"
 alt="Graphical user interface, text, application Description automatically generated" />

 Open the REST API Description.
-Under Resources, Click on + icon to create a resource.
+In the right Pane, Under Resources, Click on + icon to create a resource.

 <img src="./media/image36.png" style="width:6.26806in;height:3.23611in"